CodePath-Android-Pod23/GroupProject/README.md

 * Forced Log-in -> Account creation if no log in is available
 * Registration screen --> new users can select their favourite genres, or update their previous choices
-* Recommendation Feed
-      *  Feed for recommendation (books, movies etc.)
-      *  Feed for people in your area
+* Recommendation Feed ->Feed for recommendation (books, movies etc.), ->Feed for people in your area

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]